javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 Combined, these 3 things only exist in JavaScript and no other browser technology.

 That's what makes JavaScript unique.
-That's why it is the most widespread way of creating browser interfaces.
+That's why it's the most widespread tool to create browser interfaces.

 While planning to learn a new technology, it's beneficial to check its perspectives.
 So let's move on to the modern trends that include new languages and browser abilities.